 Capital gains are generally assessable at ordinary tax rates together with other income of the individual.
 The exceptions are sale of land and buildings and exchange-traded shares (i.e. listed on the Indonesian stock exchange), given that these are subject to final tax at the point of sale (see Property taxes and Sale of shares taxes in the Other taxes section).

 Dividends received from an Indonesian limited liability company are subject to final income tax at a rate of 10%.
+However, it becomes non-taxable if the recipient is domestic individual taxpayers whose dividends are reinvested in Indonesia within a certain period.

 Interest income on time deposits and savings with Indonesian banks or their overseas branches, as well as interest income on time deposits placed through Indonesian branches of foreign banks (in any currency), are currently subject to final income tax at rate of 20%.
 Interest on bonds is subject to final income tax at 15%, the tax collected through withholding by the payer.